 Have you ever wondered why leaves change colors in the fall on trees?

-It’s a simple process actually; Simpler than you may think.
+It’s a simple process, actually; Simpler than you may think.

 The chemical chlorophyll is what causes photosynthesis to happen.
 It is also the reason why leaves start as green.

-October Glory Maple trees have gorgeous fall colors!
+Autumn Blaze Maple trees have gorgeous fall colors!

 When all the leaves are gone during the winter, the trees will live off the food stored in them.
 Not all trees will change colors in the fall.
-Pines, spruces, firs, hemlocks, cedars will stay green throughout the year; this is especially true in the South, where broad-leaf trees will remain green throughout the fall and winter months because of the mild climate.
+Pines, spruces, firs, hemlocks, and cedars will stay green throughout the year; this is especially true in the South, where broad-leaf trees will remain green throughout the fall and winter months of the mild climate.

 While in the South, where fall and winters are milder, changing the leaves usually doesn’t happen until the middle of the fall.
 Most of the time, the South’s high temperatures may go way into the late fall, contributing to late fall foliage.
 Because of this, it gives tourists time to enjoy the fall foliage into the latter months of the year.
-Temperature changes, the change from longer days to shorter days and chlorophyll, all contribute to changing the leaves in the fall.
+Temperature changes, the change from longer days to shorter days, and chlorophyll all contribute to changing the leaves in the fall.
 Burning Bush shrubs have vibrant fall foliage.